How to Prepare for CMMC 2.0 Assessment and Certification

 To assist DoD contractors seeking CMMC certification, an independent, nonprofit organization, CMMC Accreditation Body (CMMC-AB), was created in early 2020.

-CMMC-AB oversees consultants and organizations certified to provide assistance for CMMC certification preparation.
+CMMC-AB oversees a community of consultants and organizations certified to provide assistance for CMMC certification preparation.
 These assistants are either Registered Practitioners (RPs) or Registered Provider Organizations (RPOs):

-CMMC-AB also oversees individuals and organizations certified to conduct CMMC certification assessments.
-These assessors are either Certified Assessors (CAs) or Certified Third-Party Assessment Organizations (C3PAOs):
+CMMC-AB also oversees the individuals and organizations certified to conduct the actual CMMC certification assessments.
+These assessors fall are either Certified Assessors (CAs) or Certified Third-Party Assessment Organizations (C3PAOs):

 You can find a list of assessors in the CMMC Marketplace.

-Searching for guidance, assistance or tools as you prepare for CMMC certification?
+Searching for guidance, assistance or tools as you prepare for CMMC 2.0?

-The CMMC Marketplace in CyberXchange is mapped to all the controls defined in each of the CMMC Levels.
-For each of your gaps or compliance deficiencies, you can instantly find solutions mapped to your specific needs.
+The CMMC Marketplace in CyberXchange is a great resource.
+If you know you have compliance deficiencies, you can instantly find solutions mapped to your specific needs.
 Guesswork is eliminated.
 The research is already done for you.

 Join thousands of CISOs, CIOs and other cyber professionals who are already finding perfect-fit solutions.